josephine-amponsah/absa-based-recommender/ABSA.md

 ## Data cleaning

 To extract the reviews data only, json data was then transform into a dataframe with: destination id, the date, rating and comment of each view into a dataframe.
-The data format/type of each column was assessed to ensure conformity to the desire data type.
+The data format/type of each column was assessed to ensure conformity to the desired data types.
 It was then stored in another json file.

 # ML Model Training & Evaluation

 ## Feature engineering

-To prep the data for the training of the NLP model, :
+To prep the data for training of the NLP model, :

 - stopwords were removed
 - punctuations were eliminated